skx/templer/README.md

 Templer is yet another static site generator, written in Perl.

-It makes use of the [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) module for performing template and variable expansion.
+It makes use of the [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) module for performing variable expansion within pages and layouts, along with looping and conditional-statement handling.

-The tool has evolved for my own personal usage over time, but I believe it is sufficently generic it could be useful to others.
+Templer has evolved over time for my own personal use, but I believe it is sufficently generic it could be useful to others.

 My motivation for putting it together came from the desire to change